Sanjana-Vasireddy/Hybrid-Recommendation-Systems-/README.md

 # **Recommendation-Systems**

 ## **Introduction:**
-This is a competition project has been done in fulfillment to the completion of Foundations and applications of Data Minig(INF553) course at University of Southern California.
-The work on the project was all done by myself.
+This is a competition project has been done in fulfillment to the completion of Foundations and applications of Data Mining(DSCI554) course at University of Southern California.

 The project objective is to build a hybrid recommendation engine by mixing recommendations from content-based filtering, user-based and item-based collaborative filtering recommendation models.